 As an international student, you will be asked to submit proof of your nationality.
 This can be in the form of a certificate of nationality or the biometrics page of your passport.
 If you possess dual citizenship, you will be asked to submit proof of both.

 This document helps the university gauge who you are on a personal level and is especially important if the competition is intense.
-These statements usually include reasons for studying an undergraduate degree in Korea along with your course, why you’re particularly deserving of a slot, your future career plans, and other pertinent information.
-Each university will have its own word count limit and may even allow you to write it in a language other than Korean.
+A personal statement usually includes reasons for studying for an undergraduate degree in Korea along with your course, why you’re particularly deserving of a slot, your future career plans, and other pertinent information.
+Each university will have its word count limit and may even allow you to write it in a language other than Korean.

 Check Also: Undergraduate Programs for International Students